What is an athletic trainer (AT)?

 Does the school have insurance to cover athletic injuries?

 Yes, the school has secondary athletic insurance for athletic injuries.
-It is important to realize that it is secondary to your primary insurance and has a $500 deductible and then pays 50%.
-If an injury occurs that warrants further medical care the athletic trainer will fill out the insurance paperwork and send it home with your student-athlete.
+It is important to realize that it is secondary to your primary insurance and has a $500 deductible and then pays 60%.
+If an injury occurs that warrants further medical care the AT will fill out the insurance paperwork and send it home with your student-athlete.
+If you did not get an insurance form for an injury and would like one, please contact your athletic trainer.
 It is your responsibility to complete the form according the instructions on the back and submit the necessary documents directly to the insurance agency.
 Filling out the forms is not a guarantee of coverage.